Sirved

 Sirved Mobile Solutions Inc. is a Canadian technology company founded in 2015 in Windsor, Ontario.
 It uses various technologies to collect and index restaurant menus and information.

 History

 Sirved was founded in 2015 by Jonathan Leslie and Kyle Brown.
 The company was originally designed to be an online food ordering service, similar to Just Eat and GrubHub.
 However, in 2018 the company re-focused its efforts into making itself a "restaurant discovery platform" expanding on their searching and discovery features.

 Growth and Expansion

 After their initial launch in 2015, Sirved began building a database of restaurant menus - starting in Windsor, Ontario.
 They expanded into more regions, eventually including menus from the rest of Canada and the United States.
 Their menu database now hosts menus for over 400,000 restaurants.

 During their expansion into the US market, Sirved was featured in the Start-Up Alley at the 2018 National Restaurant Association show at McCormick Place in Chicago.

+In 2022, Sirved acquired popular platform AllergyEats, where users review restaurants on how friendly they are for allergies.
+Paul Antico stated he sold the site so he "could focus on my return to my love of investing in the equity markets".
+The official announcement claimed AllergyEats would continue operating independently.